sungwoonpark0502/Today-I-Learned/python/basic.md

 a.insert(2, "z") # a, b, z, c, d a.remove("a") # b, z, c, d
 # sort function sorts the list into alphabetical order or in increasing order
+# only use sort when the data types are same in the list
 a.sort() # b, c, d, z
 ```